 Remuneration for each mandate is determined at the inception of each mandate based on commercial considerations and typically set on an ad valorem basis.
 Where appropriate to the nature of the mandate, the term of the mandate and the role the mandate plays within the investment strategy, the Trustees may agree to a fee structure where the manager is incentivised to deliver outperformance relative to an agreed benchmark, typically in conjunction with a lower ad valorem fee.
-The Trustees periodically review the fees paid to all of its managers against industry standards.
+The Trustees periodically review the fees paid to all of its managers against industry standards, and may use an independent third party to carry out the benchmarking.